South Carolina Recording Laws: Consent Rules and Penalties

 Business Call Recording

-South Carolina businesses can record calls for quality assurance, training, or compliance.
-While not legally required, many businesses choose to provide notice.
+South Carolina businesses can record calls for quality assurance, training, or compliance purposes.
+While not legally required under state law, many businesses choose to provide notice as a best practice.
 Consent can be obtained through:

 - Verbal consent before the call begins